Are you done with dieting or turning to food for comfort?

 When I looked for help, other than therapy, my only other option appeared to be yet another diet, one that claimed to be able to help me keep the weight off this time (sure!).
 In my gut, I knew that this was not what I needed and that I’d only end up on the yo yo train again.
 No thanks!
 I did not need another diet.

 It finally dawned on me that every time I tried to “fix” this issue, I was focusing on the problems that my eating was causing me (weight gain, insecurity, digestive troubles) and that maybe the solution lay elsewhere.
 I decided to put my attention on the problems I was trying to solve by eating.

 My coaching is about creating a space where you can understand your desire to eat, why you feel so out of control around food and how to transition from a lifetime of dieting to a life where you can eat without so much stress.
 It’s about finding ways to do things differently than you’ve done them before.
-It’s about giving long deserved attention to the parts of ourselves that we have desperately tried to ignore by eating.
+It’s about giving long deserved attention to the parts of ourselves that we have desperately tried to ignore by eating (or dieting).

 My history is why I love coaching women who don’t want to spend another day dieting and overeating but aren’t sure how to start.